alro5921/coors-field-analysis/README.md

 I've restricted my analysis to the 2002 onwards, as the Rockies implemented several stadium and ball changes to attempt to decrease the runs scored (most notably a humidor).
 That cut the games to about 50,000 games and 1,450 games at Coors Field.

-The data was complete and comprhes
+The data was complete and comprhes.
+The fields of interest

 Schedule data, which contain the aggregate stats of each game, was taken from [Retrosheets Gamelogs](https://www.retrosheet.org/gamelogs/index.html).
 Their data was quite clean, my data cleaning basically consisted of adding headers (with [their reference](https://www.retrosheet.org/gamelogs/glfields.txt)) and dropping (many!) extraenous columns.